 Slicing the meat right then would result in those juices spilling out onto the cutting board.
-And you hate to see that, because every drop of juice on the cutting board is one less drop that ends up in your mouth.
+And you hate to see that because every drop of juice on the cutting board is one less drop that ends up in your mouth.

 Fortunately, the solution is easy: Just wait a few minutes.
 Waiting lets the meat cool, and as it cools, those juices to settle back into their cells once again.
 That way, when you slice the meat, those juices stay in the meat where they belong.
-Here's more information about why you need to rest your meat.

 Slicing Against the Grain

 This piece of advice is common enough, but too often, it comes with no explanation.
 What grain?
 What does that even mean?